 Some people use this method but aim for the 0 dB level on the channel’s metering.

-Be aware, every three channels at the same output level will create a louder combined sound by around 3 dB.
+Be aware, every two channels at the same output level will create a louder combined sound by around 3 dB.
 Therefore, while the main fader would initially be at unity, after setting all gains, it’s possible to have a hotter output than you’d expect.
 If I correctly recall, on my typical weekend setup, I see about an extra 6 dB overall.

 The result of this method is the strongest signal in each channel and with faders all over the place.
 They may or may not end up at unity.
 This can depend somewhat with what’s happening on stage and how the system is configured regarding the amplifiers.

 The second method of gain setting, the one I use, follows a live environment mentality which says the volume balance (channel volumes in relation to each other) for one song are often different in the next song and therefore, fader control is very important and it helps to have a BASELINE balance.